moosemeat817/CustomWhiteout/README.md

 <img src="https://github.com/moosemeat817/images/blob/main/CustomWhiteout.jpg" width="80%">

 Note: The challenge text will always say Quonset Gas Station and you must return there to fully complete the challenge regardless of which location you select to stockpile at.
+##
+Added some more items and locations to choose from.

 ## Special Thanks
 The Long Dark Modding Server (Discord)